What’s the right type of storage for you?

 Top 4 benefits

-You don’t need an Internet connection to get at files on an external hard drive – just plug it into a laptop or computer and your files are there to open and edit.
+You don’t need an internet connection to access files on an external hard drive – just plug it into a laptop or computer and the files are there.
+So if you’re offline, you can still get work done.

 3. One-time payment

-It’s one simple up front cost to buy your storage.
+Whether you’re a student or running a tight family budget, buying your storage up front is a good idea.
 With a portable hard drive once you have bought it, it’s yours, whereas cloud storage is purchased monthly or annually.
-To avoid running out of space and having to pay additional fees, make sure you buy a big enough hard drive for everything you want to save.
+Make sure you buy a big enough hard drive for everything you want to save.

 Top 4 benefits

-You can start off small and buy more cloud storage as and when you need it.
+Start small and buy more cloud storage when you need it.
+For instance, if your laptop is filling up fast with photos from family days out – or from nights out with friends.
 Cloud storage is generally bought on a monthly or annual plan in amounts such as 100GB, 200GB, 1TB or 2TB.
-So as your workload increases as term rattles on, you can increase your storage for all your notes and essays.
 Some services even offer the first 15GB for free.

 Is it better to get both?